Integrated Vascular Surgery Residency and Vascular Surgery Fellowship Programs

-At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, fellows gain experience: supervising the vascular surgery service, with patients directly under their care; scrubbing in on the more difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.
+At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, residents and fellows gain experience supervising the vascular surgery service, with patients directly under their care; scrubbing in on difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.

-At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular fellow encounters broad and in-depth experience in the area of vascular trauma and in caring for a population notable for its incredible socioeconomic, linguistic, and geographic origin diversity.
-While the vascular fellow deals with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.
+At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular residents and fellows encounter broad and in-depth experience in the area of vascular trauma and in caring for a population notable for its incredible socioeconomic, linguistic, and geographic origin diversity.
+While the vascular residents and fellows deal with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.

-At the VA Hospital, the vascular fellow acts as a junior consultant for the vascular surgical service.
-Here, fellows manage the in-patient service, oversee all consults, do the pre-operative planning for and performance of all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), train general surgical residents in all of these areas, manage and oversee the out-patient clinic, manage the endovascular inventory of the operating room, and work on academic research projects.
+At the VA Hospital, the vascular fellows and senior vascular residents act as junior consultants for the vascular surgical service.
+Here, a resident or fellow manages the in-patient service, oversees all consults, does the pre-operative planning for and performs all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), trains general surgical residents in all of these areas, manages and oversees the out-patient clinic, manages the endovascular inventory of the operating room, and works on academic research projects.